Tina Burns

 Insulated Meal Carts

 I often get asked about insulated meal delivery carts.
 While carts used to transport bulk food are insulated, tray delivery carts are (with a few exceptions) generally not insulated.
 This is because trays typically contain both hot and cold food.
 If the cart is insulated, the cold food would be adversely affected.
-In fact, the majority of meal delivery carts are actually vented so that the hot air inside the cart can dissipate.
-What keeps the hot food hot is the atmosphere created with the hot plate, base and dome.
+The majority of meal delivery carts are vented so that the hot air inside the cart can dissipate.
+What keeps the hot food hot is the atmosphere created with the hot plate, base, and dome.
 Earlier I mentioned exceptions to the rule concerning insulated tray carts.
-Examples of these include the Meals on Command II and accessories.
+Examples include heated carts and heated and refrigerated carts.

 Cold Food Carts